-WATCH: Prepare for your arrival -- from Sydney airport to the city and UTS.Transcript
+Watch this animated video for information about preparing for your arrival, from Sydney airport to the city and UTS：

 The Australian government has strict rules about what you can and cannot bring into Australia.
 Check before departing what you can legally bring into Australia and never carry any prohibited materials for anyone else.